Listening Section in IELTS Test

 The English used in the audio recording may of different accents, such as British, Australian, New Zealand and American accents.
 Mostly, British accent is used.
 Hence, you have to be familiar with at least the British accent.

-- There are many sources available for practicing well for the Listening IELTS Test.
-The two volumes of The Official IELTS Practice Materials and practice Listening tests available at the IELTS's website, How to prepare for IELTS - Listening test manual available at the Hong Kong City University's website, and the four listening tests available in the book Cambridge IELTS will be helpful for mastering the tactics and confidence needed for successfully writing the IELTS Listening test.
+- There are many sources available for practicing well for this test.
+The two volumes of The Official IELTS Practice Materials and practice Listening tests available at the official test website, How to prepare for IELTS - Listening test manual available at the Hong Kong City University's website, and the four listening tests available in the book Cambridge IELTS will be helpful for mastering the tactics and confidence needed for successfully writing the Listening test.

-- You can also watch many English language movies and/ or join an IELTS preparation class to improve your English language skills.
+- You can also watch many English language movies and/ or join a preparation class to improve your English language skills.

 Practice well, eat healthy food, drink enough water, arrive on time, and remain calm and relaxed on the day of the test.